RoshanNaidu/Cybersecurity-Workshop/README.md

 ### Cracking a Password via SQL Injection: Demonstrated how SQL injection can be used to bypass authentication mechanisms.
 - Used SQL queries to make an illusion for the website.
-The website thought that the query was complete with ';' but in reality, it was not.
+- The website thought that the query was complete with ';' but in reality, it was not.
+- Injected queries as such that they can break through the filters applied on the website.
 - After Round 5, checked the other .php file for the flag.
 ![Screenshot 2024-07-14 at 4 58 00 PM](https://github.com/user-attachments/assets/b50a7dd3-80ea-40c9-9ff8-ba12d004b28b)
 ![Screenshot 2024-07-14 at 5 02 11 PM](https://github.com/user-attachments/assets/8781d34d-b9a0-4b8a-9983-0fbaa51dc5d1)